Executive Summary

 Particle physics studies the smallest constituents of our vast and complex universe.
 At such small scales, the fundamental principles of quantum physics prevail.
 Remarkably, the entire observable universe, now billions of light years across, was once small enough to be quantum in nature.
 Its quantum history is imprinted on its large-scale structure.

 The 2023 Particle Physics Project Prioritization Panel (P5) was charged with developing a 10-year strategic plan for US particle physics, in the context of a 20-year global strategy and two constrained budget scenarios.
 An essential source of input was the 2021 Snowmass Community Planning Exercise organized by the Division of Particles and Fields of the American Physical Society.
-The panel received additional input from several channels, including town hall meetings, laboratory visits, and individual communications.
+The panel received additional input from several other sources, including town hall meetings, laboratory visits, and individual communications.
 We found this input aligned with three overarching science themes.
-Within each theme we identified two focus areas, or science drivers, that represent the most promising avenues of investigation for the next 10 to 20 years:
+Within each theme we identified two focus areas, or science drivers, that represent the most promising avenues of investigation for the next 10 to 20 years.

 Decipher